Remote Learning: An Overview of Dual Diagnosis

 Suitable for anyone working in mental health or addiction services including nurses, social workers, project workers, psychologists, counsellors.

-Members of The Psychological Society of Ireland can receive learning credits for completing this workshop.
+Members of The Psychological Society of Ireland and The Adiction Counsellors of Ireland can receive learning credits/CPD points for completing this workshop.

 One day training workshop.